 Closing Thoughts

-The transformation of the Brooklyn Marine Terminal presents an extraordinary opportunity to create the dynamic waterfront that Brooklyn rightfully deserves.
-As of this writing, the city's plan is not there yet.
+The Brooklyn Marine Terminal presents an extraordinary opportunity to create the dynamic waterfront that Brooklyn rightfully deserves.
+As of this writing, the city's plan is way off mark and must we totally redone.

-A truly exceptional waterfront must be more than just a walled-off hub for maritime industries, a private enclave for local residents, a view for passing cars, or a platform for showcasing architectural and landscaping designs.
+It currently is just a walled-off hub for maritime industries, a private enclave for local residents, and a platform for showcasing boring architectural buildings and passive landscaping designs.
 A great waterfront is a vibrant, welcoming public space that invites all members of the community to gather, connect, and enjoy their surroundings, while also serving as an economic engine for the city and region.
 By implementing the six proposed interventions in this article, we can unlock the full potential of the Brooklyn waterfront and elevate it to a world-class destination that enriches the lives of everyone who experiences it.

 Additional Information